GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 Product Insights

-The kits segment dominated the market in 2024 with a revenue share of over 81.11%, driven by their convenience, reliability, and standardized workflows.
+Based on product, the kits segment held the largest revenue share of over 81.5% in 2025 and is anticipated to grow at the fastest growth rate over the forecast year, driven by their convenience, reliability, and standardized workflows.
 Pre-optimized and quality-controlled parts reduce errors and hands-on time, making kits ideal for high-throughput sequencing environments.
 For instance, in September 2025, Quantum-Si launched its V4 Sequencing Kit, which expands coverage of the proteome with enhanced amino-acid recognition, extended barcoding, and bioinformatics for advanced single-molecule protein sequencing applications.

 The reagents segment is anticipated to grow at fastest CAGR from 2025 to 2033.
 Sequencing consumable reagents produce various layers of genomic data vital for drug development, ranging from studying genomic alterations to profiling the transcriptome.
 This versatility is anticipated to drive substantial growth in this market segment.